Gunadasa Kapuge: Music career

 In 1963, he left Haywood college of music (presently known as University of the Visual and Performing Arts), where he was studying at that time, to follow a degree course in India.
 In late 1960, Kapuge joined the Sri Lanka Broadcasting Corporation and in 1969, he worked as an operational assistant and in 1975 started out as a program producer.

-Kapuge's initial release was titled "Daesa Nilupul Thema" in 1973, which he sung for a cultural program was aired on SLBC.
+Kapuge's initial release was titled "Daesa Nilupul Thema" in 1973, which he sang for a cultural program was aired on SLBC.
 It later became an instant hit and made his mark in the career.
 After which, Kapuge was quoted as a 'Grade A' vocalist by the Radio Ceylon.
 Thus the three decade long music career of Visharada Kapuge began.
 He appeared as a film background singer as well as a music director and stage play music director.
 The first stage drama for which he provided background music was "Thuranga Sanniya" by Sugathapala De Silva.
 Since then he provided background music for the highly popular musical "Tharawo Igilethi" by Lucien Bulathsinhala and several others.
 His first movie background music gig was for Stanley Perera's "Sandha."

 In 1973 following his marriage, he lost his job due to political revenge.
 He was invited to an international youth conference in Havana, Cuba, applied for a leave of absence from the Sri Lanka Broadcasting Corporation, but his request was rejected for political reasons.
 However, Kapuge decided to attend the Youth Conference in Havana on July 22, 1978.
 On his return to Sri Lanka after attending the summit, the SLBC officials delivered a letter to Kapuge at the Bandaranaike International Airport stating that he has left the service.
 Although he regained his job in 1979, he was arrested the same year on charges of insulting the then Prime Minister Ranasinghe Premadasa.
 But Kapuge was able to be released during the investigation into the allegations.
 He is again expelled from the Sri Lanka Broadcasting Corporation.
 Although he was re-employed with the intervention of the then Chairman of the SLBC, Eman Kariyakarawana, Kapuge was transferred to the Rajarata Service of the Sri Lanka Broadcasting Corporation.
 In 1981, Kapuge served as the Head of the Music Division of the Rajarata Service and later as the Head of the Rajarata Service.
 During the 88/89 riots, he did not change his attitude, where he was sent on compulsory leave from Rajarata Sevaya on January 29, 1990.